martinaalvera/Documentation/admin_documentation/tosca_templates/tosca_galaxy_cluster.rst

 ..
 Note::

-   Note that to orchestrate Galaxy with SLURM we do not need new TOSCA custom types or anible roles.
+   Note that to orchestrate Galaxy with SLURM we do not need new TOSCA custom types or ansible roles.
 Everythings is already built in INDIGO.